Integralist/integralist.co.uk/content/posts/git-merge-strategies.md

 git merge --squash feat/foo
 ```

+> [!NOTE]
-> Note: you'll need to fix a conflict first for it to be successful
+> you'll need to fix a conflict first for it to be successful

 So `master` should now have three commits: